kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.onLoad`

 Defines callback function that jatos.js will call when it's finished initialising.
-Only [mandatory](Mandatory-lines-in-your-components-HTML.html) call in every component.

 * _@param {function} callback_ - function to be called after jatos.js' initialization is done